Intercepting Hail Hydra: Real-Time Detection of Algorithmically Generated Domains: Related Work

-\myparagraph{Adversarial and Anti-Forensic Techniques to DGAs} Recently, an exciting trend of deploying anti-forensic techniques in DGA has become popular, aiming to create hard-to-detect DGA families and to test the performance of classifiers.
-Anderson et al.~\cite{Anderson2016} proposed a generative adversarial network (GAN), which can learn and bypass classical detectors.
-Afterwards, they improved the performance of used AGD detectors with the training data generated by the GAN.
+Recently the exciting development of deploying anti-forensic techniques in DGAs has become popular.
+This aims to create hard-to-detect DGA families and to fight against high performing classifiers.
+Anderson et al.~\cite{Anderson2016} proposed a generative adversarial network (GAN), which can learn from and bypass classical detectors.
+Afterwards, they improved the performance of AGD detectors after training them with the data generated by the GAN.
 Alaeiyan et al.~\cite{ALAEIYAN2020} proposed a DGA family created with a genetic algorithm considering lexical features such as pronounceability.
 Their experiments showed that such a DGA family was hard to detect by classical approaches.
-In a similar vein, Yun et al.~\cite{8936543} used n-gram distribution and the pronounceability/readability of domains as a basis to create a novel DGA based on neural language models and the Wasserstein GAN (WGAN), which caused low detection rates for traditional DGA detection techniques.
+In a similar vein, Yun et al.~\cite{8936543} used n-gram distribution and the pronounceability/readability of domains as a basis to create a novel DGA based on neural language models and the Wasserstein GAN (WGAN), which reduced detection rates in traditional DGA techniques.

 Spooren et al.~\cite{Spooren2019} showed that their deep learning RNN performs significantly better than classical machine learning approaches.
-Besides, the authors stressed that one of the issues of manual feature engineering is that an adversary may adapt her strategy if she knows which features are used in the detection.
-Fu et al.~\cite{7852496} proposed two DGAs that use hidden Markov models (HMMs) and probabilistic context-free grammars, which were tested on state-of-the-art detection systems.
-Their results revealed that these DGAs hindered the detection rate of used approaches.
-Patsakis and Casino~\cite{patsakis2019exploiting} proposed a probabilistic method to detect wordlist-based DGAs, which exploited the fact that some DGAs use a relatively limited dictionary, often resulting in word repetitions and the ``birthday problem''.
-Their method is capable of detecting both real-world and custom DGAs created to fool traditional detectors.
+Besides, the authors stressed that one of the issues of manual feature engineering is that an adversary may adapt her strategy if she knows which features were used in the detection.
+Fu et al.~\cite{7852496} proposed two DGAs using hidden Markov models (HMMs) and probabilistic context-free grammars, which were tested on state-of-the-art detection systems.
+Their results revealed their DGAs hindered the detection rate known detectors.

-Finally, due to the widespread use of covert/encrypted communication channels for DNS (e.g. DNSCurve, DNS over HTTPS and DNS over TLS) or C\&C connections in general~\cite{zander2007survey,homoliak2014nba}, malware creators have an additional layer to hide their activity, rendering traditional DGA detection useless.
-Nevertheless, as shown by Patsakis et al.~\cite{PATSAKIS2020101614}, NXDomain detection can still be performed in such a scenario as well as feature extraction, so that DGA families can still be classified with high performance.
+Finally, and due to the widespread use of covert or encrypted communication channels in DNS (e.g., DNSCurve, DNS over HTTPS and DNS over TLS) and in C\&C connections in general~\cite{zander2007survey,homoliak2014nba}, malware creators have an additional tool to hide their activity, rendering many traditional DGA detection useless.